srikandan/model-performance-investigator/README.md

 ## How to use ?

     * Import the package.
-        from model_analyzer import ml_models as ml
+        from model_analyzer.ml_models import MLPredictor as ml

     * Call the required function, assign it to a variable and run.